openfun/kubic/README.md

 * the *n* generated keys
 * a root token, used to authenticate to the vault (once unsealed)

 *If you read the doc, you might want to make the pods join the Raft cluster.
-The vault is here automatically set up to join the Raft cluster, so no action is required from the user here.*
+The vault is here configured to join the Raft cluster by itself, so no action is required from the user here.*

 **Unsealing of the vault**